Pinjasaur/meed/README.md

 ## How

-Medium provides basic docs regarding the RSS feeds: https://help.medium.com/hc/en-us/articles/214874118-RSS-feeds You can get feeds for a user, publication, topic, or tag.
-Topics can be found at https://medium.com/topics or via `Meed#topics()`.
-In general, feeds seem to be limited to 10 items.
+Medium provides basic docs regarding the RSS feeds: https://help.medium.com/hc/en-us/articles/214874118-RSS-feeds You can get feeds for a user, publication, or tag/topic. ~~Tags/topics can be found at https://medium.com/topics or via `Meed#topics()`.~~ In general, feeds seem to be limited to 10 items.

 Check out the [Meed docs][docs] for more.